wedgemartin/kt-paperclip/CONTRIBUTING.md

 1. Fork the repo.

 1. Make sure you have ImageMagick and Ghostscript installed.
-See [this section] (./README.md#image-processor) of the README.
+See [this section](./README.md#image-processor) of the README.

 1. Run the tests.
 We only take pull requests with passing tests, and it's great to know that you have a clean slate: `bundle && bundle exec rake`